Music Royalties Explained: The Ultimate Guide for 2019

 This chart does a great job of splitting up the Two Types of Copyright clearly by the horizontal dashed line—Songwriting Royalty on top and Sound Recording Royalty on the bottom.

 Let’s start above the dashed line in the red where we deal with the Songwriting Copyright.
-Remember above when I mentioned that a single Spotify stream was roughly 75% Public Performance and 25% Mechanical Reproduction?
-If not check out the section on How Royalties from Streaming are Calculated.
-This chart reflects the same uneven split with the majority of the royalty funneling to the PROs as a Performance Royalty and a smaller percent paid to songwriter indirectly through their publishing deal as a Mechanical Royalty after the publisher takes 50% for themselves.
+The streaming music royalty for the music composition is split between PROs as a Performance Royalty and publishers as a Mechanical Royalty after the publisher takes their cut for collecting the money in the first place.
 PROs then subsequently pay the appropriate splits to the songwriter and publisher of the song.

 Sufficiently confused?
 Good thing the next part is much easier.